3rd International Symposium on Green Processing in the

 "I was somewhat humbled to be among the extraordinarily high caliber of speakers and from which I gained very useful information."

+"This is the best Green Chemistry conference that I have attended."
 "In my view this has been an excellent opportunity for networking and benchmarking."

-For more information on past symposia, see the final program from the 2nd International Symposium on Green Processing in the Pharmaceutical & Fine Chemical Industries
+For more information on past symposia, see the final program from the 2nd International Symposium on Green Processing in the Pharmaceutical & Fine Chemical Industries.

 Contact: